About Rick

 I wasn’t an easy kid to raise in some respects—-seriously strong-willed as a child, a voracious reader, an argumentative talker, and highly energetic, which usually meant mischief was not far away.

 Adventure constantly held my imagination, my thoughts were endless in that regard.
-After seeing 70’s icon Evel Knievel on TV, I built my parachute and jumped off the roof of the garage.
+After seeing 70’s icon Evel Knievel on TV, I built a parachute and jumped off the roof of the garage.
 I landed just fine.
 Another time I knocked myself out cold trying to jump over a series of metal trash cans, let’s just say I didn’t make it

 The old Hollywood Park Racetrack and Fabulous Forum were just down the street from my house for a few years.
 When I felt brave, I took my speedy Schwinn bike with handlebar streamers, and pumped away as I crossed Century Blvd.
 I pressed hard into my Chuck Taylor’s and loved biking through Hollywood Park, the place was amazing, it was another world, green, and gorgeous, and the workers were awesome.
 I enjoyed chatting them up and they were nice enough to let me cruise around on my mighty gold Schwinn bike.
 It was a kid’s dream.